monyroth07/monyroth07.github.io/about_me.md

 __Robot Navigation using VLM__

 leading and developping a small to VLM-based system that interprets image-text input to generate actionable commands for robot navigation.
-Programming in Python (using [Flask](https://flask.palletsprojects.com/en/3.0.x/)), the video of the project can be watched [here](https://youtu.be/junklMEqFC0).
+Programming in Python (using [Flask](https://flask.palletsprojects.com/en/3.0.x/)), the video demo of the project can be watched [here](https://youtu.be/junklMEqFC0).

 __RiceCue__